Prioritize Your Association’s Technology Needs

 - What benefits does the technology have in terms of cost savings, access to increased information about members, or other advantages?

-Prioritization of your organization’s pain points will help you identify the critical and high priority projects that affect your organization’s effectiveness.
+Prioritizing of your association or nonprofit's technology pain points will help you identify the critical and high-priority IT projects that impact your organization’s effectiveness.
 Remember, project prioritization is a team effort.
 To keep everyone engaged and invested in the process, share updates with staff on the progress of the project portfolio, particularly the status of their projects, and news about both quick and significant wins.

 Looking for more information?
-We've go you covered.
-Download our whitepaper, Requirements Analysis, The Secret to Sanity Today.
+We've got you covered.
+Download our whitepaper, Requirements Analysis: The Secret to Sanity today.